 The COPS Hiring Program (CHP) is designed to reduce crime and advance public safety through community policing by providing direct support to state, local, and tribal law enforcement agencies nationwide.
 CHP funding supports the hiring of career law enforcement officers to increase an agency's community policing capacity and crime prevention efforts.
-The FY 2020 CHP award program was an open solicitation.
+The FY 2021 CHP award program was an open solicitation.
 All local, state, and tribal law enforcement agencies having primary law enforcement authority were eligible to apply.
 The award selection process was highly competitive and based on a variety of factors including problem focus area, local crime data, agencies' commitment to community policing, agencies' demonstrated financial need, and statutory formulas.

-The COPS Office received 1,091 CHP applications during the open solicitation period from law enforcement agencies in nearly every state and U.S. territory.
-After careful review of all applications, the COPS Office made FY 2020 CHP awards to 605 state, local, and tribal law enforcement agencies totaling \$399,469,632 to support the hiring of 2,761 full-time law enforcement officers.
+The COPS Office received 590 CHP applications during the open solicitation period from law enforcement agencies in nearly every state and U.S. territory.
+After careful review of all applications, the COPS Office made FY 2021 CHP awards to 184 state, local, and tribal law enforcement agencies totaling \$138, 941,723 to support the hiring of 1,062 full-time officers and deputies.
 These awards represent an important investment in our nation's safety and law enforcement communities.